 A key aspect of the garden was creating the feeling of a sanctuary, while also being stimulating.
 The garden had a wide path with a smooth surface and figure-of-eight layout to reduce confusion of those navigating it.

-These glorious show gardens provide pointers and inspiration as to how our green spaces can function, not only as beautiful places of serenity and positivity, but as dementia-friendly places by design – with landscaping and planting to enhance their natural qualities.
+These glorious show gardens provide pointers and inspiration as to how our own green spaces can function, not only as beautiful places of serenity and positivity, but as dementia-friendly places to spend time with loved ones.

 The key factors that all of them share are that they are easy to use and understand, free from ambiguity and provide opportunities for meaningful activity within them.

-At home, gardens can incorporate these features and include creative planting to amplify the sensory aspects.
+At home, gardens can incorporate these features and include creative planting to amplify colour, smell and texture.
 Beds of fragrant plants such as lavender, known for its soothing qualities, lemon sage, mint, lemon balm, jasmine or heritage roses are easy ways to bring scent to the air and stimulate the senses.

 Adopt the pace of nature: her secret is patienceRalph Waldo Emerson

-For Helen, gardening gives her peace of mind in a place where she feels and has always felt safe and secure.
+For Helen, gardening gives her peace of mind in a place where she has always felt safe and secure.

-If you or your loved-one don’t have a garden though, there are many groups throughout the UK that run gardening clubs, adding sociability to the list of benefits.
+If you or your loved-one don’t have a garden of your own, there are many groups throughout the UK that run gardening clubs, adding sociability to the list of benefits.

-Thrive, the UK’s leading charity for social and therapeutic horticulture, uses gardening to help to reduce anxiety in people living with dementia and runs gardening programmes in Berkshire, London, Birmingham and Gateshead.
+Thrive, the UK’s leading charity for social and therapeutic horticulture, uses gardening to help to reduce anxiety in people living with dementia and runs gardening programmes across England in Reading, London, Bristol and Birmingham, as well as online.

-Research done by the charity has also recently helped it to pilot a new programme of horticultural therapy activities for early onset dementia – people who were diagnosed before the age of 65.
+Research done by the charity has also helped it to pilot a new, downloadable programme of horticultural therapy activities for those living with dementia.

 Along with nationwide gardening initiatives, there are plenty of regional garden clubs to join too.